-Here is the final example, here I have a chain with three links now I. So, this is two this is three ground is one I know I 1 2 I know I 1 3 and in both cases I also know I 2 3.
-So, this is in pure rolling.
-So, this is the IC of two related to 3.
-So, this is in the case here it is I 1 2 this is I 1 3 and this is I 2 3, but then you know this mechanism in which you have two friction disk they can continuously roll they this has one degree of freedom.
+Here is the final example; here I have a chain with 3 links.
+Now I so, this is 2 this is 3 ground is 1 I know I 1 2, I know I 1 3, and in both cases I also know I 2 3.

-Whereas, the chain on the right is a structure with 0 degrees of freedom the reason is very simple the IC 2 3 on the on this gear always remains at this point when these two move.
-Whereas, when these two links if you try to move this I 2 3 is going to shift out of this line and once it shifts out of this line Aronhold Kennedy theorem does not hold, but it must hold therefore, this cannot move any further whereas, here it the Aronhold Kennedy theorem is always satisfied.
+So, this is in pure rolling so this is the IC of 2 relative to 3.
+So, this is in the case here it is I 1 2, this is I 1 3, and this is I 2 3, but then you know this mechanism in which you have 2 friction discs they can continuously roll, this has 1 degree of freedom whereas, the chain on the right is a structure with 0 degrees of freedom, the reason is very simple the IC 2 3 on the on this gear always remains at this point when these 2 move whereas, when these 2 links if you try to move this I 2 3 is going to shift out of this line, and once it shifts out of this line Aronhold Kennedy theorem does not hold, but it must hold therefore this cannot move any further whereas, here it the Aronhold Kennedy theorem is always satisfied.

-The Aronhold Kennedy theorem is always satisfied in the case of this two friction disks rolling because I 2 3 always lies on this line.
-Whereas, for the kinematic chain on the right this has a tendency to move out and that breaks the Aronhold Kennedy theorem which must be satisfied, it is a theorem, it must be satisfied if it does not satisfy then the thing cannot move.
+In the case of this 2 friction disks rolling because I 2 3 always lies on this line whereas, for the kinematic chain on the right, this has a tendency to move out, and that breaks the Aronhold Kennedy theorem which must be satisfied it is a theorem, it must be satisfied if it is not satisfied then the thing cannot move.
 So, that makes the kinematic chain on the right as a structure.

-I will leave you with the summary of what we have discussed today.
+So, I leave you with the summary of what we have discussed today.